 What does the egg freezing process involve?

 You would first take a few tests to evaluate your baseline fertility levels.
-Then, you would take fertility medication over the span of two weeks in order to ready your ovaries for a short in-house procedure called a transvaginal “egg retrieval.”
+Then, you would take fertility medication over the span of two weeks in order to ready your ovaries for a short in-house procedure called a transvaginal egg retrieval.

-You would also have to complete bloodwork around the time you freeze your eggs.
+You would also need to complete bloodwork around the time you freeze your eggs.
 Fertility practices are evaluated by the FDA, and completing this bloodwork will allow you to use those frozen eggs in a future conception cycle.

 How long can eggs and sperm stay frozen?